If you are trying to fundraise without an annual fundraising plan, you are trying to bake a pie with a lot of ingredients but no recipe.

 - What’s working?

-- What’s coming up in the next 30 days/90 days/6 months that we need to be working on NOW?
+- What’s coming up in the next 30 days that I need to be working on?
+90 days?
+Six months?

 The Bottom Line

 Your annual fundraising plan is critical in reaching your fundraising goals.
 Take the time to get it done and put it in writing!